-10.2.2.
-Call Transfer from Auto Attendant to the Non-Brekeke PBX User

-Even when [Transfer to unregistered users] is disabled under [Auto Attendant Settings], Call Transfers from Auto Attendant can be made if the non-Brekeke PBX User's number or SIP URI are set at [Default operator] field or [Speed dial] field.
+10.1.2.
+Call Transfer from Auto Attendant to the Non-Brekeke PBX User Even when [Transfer to unregistered users] is disabled under [Auto Attendant Settings], Call Transfers from Auto Attendant can be made if the non-Brekeke PBX User's number is set at [Default operator] field or [Speed dial] field.

-10.3.
+10.2.
 Speed Dial Setting Example for Auto Attendant

-10.3.1.
+10.2.1.
 Simple Speed Dial settings